Augur buzzard: Behaviour

 The diet of the augur buzzard is quite varied and opportunistic, as is typical of most Buteo species.
 It catches most of its prey on the ground, either by still-hunting from perch or swooping down from a soaring flight or, occasionally, from a hovering flight.
 They may also forage on the ground for both insects and small vertebrates.
 The primary foods for augur buzzards seem to include either small, terrestrial mammals or reptiles, chiefly snakes and lizards.
 Other prey may include small ground birds (and sometimes the nestlings, fledglings or unwary adults of varied birds), insects, and road-kill.
 In Zimbabwe, 59% of the diet was reptiles while the remainder was mostly mammalian, led by vlei rats.
 At one nest site there, lizards made up 35% of the foods and snakes 46%.
 In Tanzania, the stomach contents of augur buzzards similarly consisted mostly of assorted rat species and lizards.
 In the above Zimbabwe study, the most often taken reptiles recorded the giant plated lizards and common flat lizards but could extend to larger and more dangerous prey such as Nile monitors (though doubtfully large adults) and highly venomous snakes such as puff adders, night adders and Mozambique spitting cobras.
 Elsewhere mole-rats may be preferred, such as in Kenya, and these are likely hunted largely from flight as their tendency to stay in the cover of tall grasses makes them difficult to still-hunt.
 Occasionally larger prey are hunted including francolins, domestic chickens, hares and hyraxes, although other than rare cases mainly the juveniles of these prey types are targeted (especially in the case of Cape hyraxes).

+Conservation status

+The augur buzzard is generally considered to be adaptable to human-modified landscapes and is classified as a species of low conservation concern.
+However, in areas experiencing rapid anthropogenic development, such as the Lake Naivasha region in Kenya, where urbanisation and agricultural expansion have intensified in recent years, local populations have declined at rates that could qualify the species for regional listing as Vulnerable.
+There appears to be no direct link between human development and territorial abandonment, rather, abandonment may be associated with direct sources of mortality, such as human persecution, reduced prey availability and electrocutions.